alpanagi/box-ng/README.md

 3. Install ansible: `pacman -S ansible`
 4. Run: `ansible-playbook playbook.yaml --ask-become-pass`
 5. Log into Firefox account to enable Sync
-6. Log into Thunderbird
-7. Install proprietary nvidia driver
-8. Copy ssh keys and config to new machine and chmod them to 700
+6. Copy gpg,ssh keys and config to new machine and chmod them to 400
-9. Setup keyboard layouts
-10. Setup NTP